TheAlternativeZurich/HackingSessionSheet/1-files.md

 ```

 ###find
-`find` - search for files in a directory hierarchy.
+`find` - search for files in a directory hierarchy with a regular expression.

 Syntax:
 ```